SexyGoat/PrettyPoi27/README.txt

 (c) Copyright 2021, Daniel Neville, creamygoat@gmail.com

-This file is part of PrettyPoi.
+This file is part of PrettyPoi27.

-PrettyPoi is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+PrettyPoi27 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-PrettyPoi is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+PrettyPoi27 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with PrettyPoi.
+You should have received a copy of the GNU General Public License along with PrettyPoi27.

 -------------------------------------------------------------------------------